kbuffington/Georgia/docs/components.md

 - [foo_playcount](https://www.foobar2000.org/components/view/foo_playcount) - This is probably already installed in your fb2k, but if not you should get it.
 - [foo_enhanced_playcount](https://www.foobar2000.org/components/view/foo_enhanced_playcount) - A component I wrote to extend functionality that foo_playcount does not provide, including retrieving last.fm scrobbles.
 Not required, but if detected, Georgia takes advantage of much of the functionality it provides.
-- [foo_musicbrainz](https://www.foobar2000.org/components/view/foo_musicbrainz) by Dremora, mark2k3, and myself - Georgia doesn't rely on this tagger, but the tag field's it writes to are the defaults that Georgia uses.
-I'm the current maintainer of this project and will be extending it's features to better support fields that Georgia supports.
+- [foo_musicbrainz](https://www.foobar2000.org/components/view/foo_musicbrainz) by Dremora, mark2k3, and myself - Georgia doesn't rely on this tagger, but the tag fields it writes to are the defaults that Georgia uses.
+I'm the current maintainer of this project and will be extending its features to better support fields that Georgia supports.

 ## Optional Components